zwierski/croquemADAme-datastory/index.md

 # Another main criteria: the video's duration

 Let's now take a look at the average duration of the videos.
-We found that successfull channels have videos slightly longer than other channels.
+We found that successfull channels have videos slightly longer than other channels, as you can see on this boxplot.

+{% include boxplot_mean_duration.html %}

 As you can see unsuccessful channels have videos that on average are three minutes shorter.
 From the buzzing channels we can conclude that a duration of around eight minutes is the median and ten minuts is the one that works best!

+Good luck with your YouTube channel!
+Please let us know if you have any more questions.

+---

 # The story of Ada - Chapter 2: Trending topics?